derekTurner/Javascript-Games-Fund-25/Block_3/section_1c/setup.md

 Undoubtedly you will decide wheter you prefer to manage your github files from Desktop or VSC, but to have both options available is useful.

-The current version is 2.47.0
+The current version is 2.51.0

-If you already have an older version of git installed, following these instructions will start by automatically removing it before making the new installation.
-Setup will be automatic and you will not need to make menu selections again.
+If you already have an older version of git installed you can update in powershell with:

+> git update-git-for-windows

-Download git [here](https://git-scm.com/).
+For a fresh installation, download git [here](https://git-scm.com/).
 You will find an online book on git here, but you dont need to issue git commands directly if you use VSC.

 ![git logo](git.png)